 Eight in ten adults in the UK (40 million people) use subscription services such as Netflix or catch-up TV services, and over 45 million people own a smart portable device.

 Chromecast enables a guest to watch their own content on the room’s big screen, providing the much sought after “home-from-home” experience.
 Click here for a further list of benefits offered to the guest and hotel.

 No. A Chromecast unit turns a non-smart TV into a smart TV, providing a multitude of popular apps, a browser and typically, a quicker, more intuitive viewing experience.

 Chromecast is compatible with Windows, Android, Apple OS X, Chrome OS and Linux – so will cover almost every device.

-No. Your battery is only used to initiate casting and all solutions use wifi, not data.
+No. Battery is only used to initiate casting, and all solutions use WiFi, not data.